DaveBitter/minor-webdev_real-time-web/README.md

 * Instagram oAuth authentication
 * Show user's latest post and all the used hashtags
 * Open stream with post with the hashtag a user selects through Socket.io
+* Most clicked hashtags, only sent if new information

 ### Instagram oAuth authentication
 ![oauth step 1](https://raw.githubusercontent.com/DaveBitter/minor-webdev_real-time-web/develop/screenshots/oauth_0_hero.png)